-- 2. Click or tap the network you want to connect to. - 3.
-Click or tap Connect. - NOTE: Enter the network password, if prompted.
+- 1 Click or tap the wireless icon in the notification menu. - 2 Click or tap the network you want to connect to. - 3 Click or tap Connect.

+🕕 NOTE: Enter the network password, if prompted.
 You may have configured the network password while setting up the router or the router may have a default network password.
-For details, contact the router manufacturer. - 4.
-Turn on/off file sharing (optional).
+For details, contact the router manufacturer.

+4 Turn on or off file sharing (optional).